Skip to content

 Negative Keyword Hygiene

 Negative keyword coverage is the most common finding in real audits and one of the most important checks.
-AdGradr evaluates campaign-level negative keywords across three conditions:
+AdGradr evaluates negatives from all three scopes — campaign-level, ad-group-level, and shared negative keyword lists — and surfaces the breakdown in your report so you know where the gaps are.

-• Zero negative keywords in the account.
+• Zero negative keywords anywhere in the account.
 The most significant finding.
-Without any negatives, broad and phrase match campaigns have no guardrails against irrelevant queries.
+Without any negatives at any scope, broad and phrase match campaigns have no guardrails against irrelevant queries.

 • Negative-to-keyword ratio below 10%.
-A moderate finding indicating the negative keyword list is too thin relative to the keyword portfolio.
+A moderate finding indicating the combined negative list is too thin relative to the active keyword portfolio.

 • Broad or phrase match campaigns with zero negatives.
 A significant finding because these match types are most vulnerable to irrelevant query expansion.